FModel/api.fmodel.app/README.md

-if you think dev & prod environment variables are correct, you wrong :upside_down:
+if you think dev & prod environment variables are correct, you wrong 🙃